gdancik/CSC-314/assignments.md

 </div>
 {% endcomment %}

-* Lab #12 - Use Galaxy ([https://usegalaxy.org](https://usegalaxy.org)) to find the number of genes on each chromosome, not including pseudogenes.
-Submit a link to your history on [Blackboard](https://easternct.blackboard.com).
-Due: Monday, 05/01/2024 by 1:00 PM (you may not use your grace period on this assignment)
 * Final Project ([Assignment]({{ site.baseurl }}/data/hw/FinalProject.pdf)
    | [Rubric]({{ site.baseurl }}/data/hw/FinalProjectRubric.pdf)) (You may not use your grace period for the final project)
     * Project selection (Due: Monday, 05/01/2024 by 1:00 PM, answer on [Blackboard](http://easternct.blackboard.com))